How to Visit Bryce Canyon National Park When You Only Have a Day

 Famous hoodoo geology

-What if You Only Have a Half-Day Planned?
+What If You Only Have Half a Day To See the Park?

 No worries.
-If you only have a half-day in Bryce Canyon, we recommend doing the scenic drive and stopping at all the viewpoints to take photos and enjoy the epic vistas and hoodoo country.
+If you only have a half-day in Bryce Canyon, we recommend doing the scenic drive and stopping at all the viewpoints to take photos and enjoy the vistas and hoodoos.

 Tips for Adventuring in the Desert